 Conclusion

-In this article, we have learned how to write integration tests in the ASP.NET Core MVC application.
-We have created an In-Memory database to use it during tests instead of the real database server.
-Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions as well.
-This testing methodology could be applied to other actions as well (PUT, Delete…).
+In this article, we have learned about integration testing in ASP.NET Core.
+We have created an In-Memory database to use during tests instead of the real database server.
+Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions.
+This testing methodology could also be applied to other actions (PUT, Delete…).